Alli1223/comp110-worksheets/README.md

 I still need to do more work for my tinkering graphics project to try and get it mostly done for before we breakup for christmas.

 ##Week 9
-Made a litle bit more progress on the tinkering audio project.
+In week 9 I had made a litle bit more progress on the tinkering audio project.
 Started on the COMP110 essay about procedural content generation for a 2d platformer, and chose 3 of the 5 PCG references to base my essay on.
 Initailly i found the essays quite hard to wrap my head around, however making key bullet points about the way in which each paper implemented PCG helped me a lot to get my head around them.